uvarc/rc-learning/content/notes/fiji-scripting/index.md

 * The `import` statement specifies the names of external packages, classes and functions your script wants to use (the `namespace`).
 * The [ImageJ API documentation][imagej-api] provides the Java package names and classes.

 Here's an example.
-Let's say we want to use the [ImageProcessor][imageprocessor] class in our Jython script.
+Let's say we want to use the [ImageProcessor]() class in our Jython script.
 The `ImageProcessor` class is defined in the `ij.process` Java package so the equivalent Jython `import` statement would look like this:

 ```
 from ij.process import ImageProcessor